The Insurrectionist Next Door

 The Insurrectionist Next Door is a 2023 American documentary film directed and produced by Alexandra Pelosi.
-Pelosi conducts interviews with several individuals charged with crimes for participating in the January 6 United States Capitol attack.
+The documentary revolves around Pelosi conducting candid interviews with several individuals charged with crimes for participating in the January 6 United States Capitol attack, an unsuccessful attempt to prevent the 2021 United States Electoral College vote count certifying Joe Biden's victory over Donald Trump in the 2020 United States presidential election.

-It was released on October 15, 2023, by HBO.
+The film was released by HBO on October 15, 2023, and received generally favorable reviews from critics.